 Forests across the western United States are stressed from high tree densities, drought, and insect and disease outbreaks.
 Past management practices along with more human-caused wildfire and changes in weather are causing wildfires to burn hotter, longer, more frequent, and over greater areas.
-We need to change the culture of fire and be more proactive, not reactive.
+We need to be more proactive, not reactive.
 The Extension Fire Program fosters healthy communities and landscapes by empowering people to live well with fire.

 Learn topics such as current weather and fuel conditions, challenges due to the COVID-19 pandemic, and people’s roles in where fires occur and how we can prevent them.
 Presenters also discuss the home ignition zone and why structures ignite.